MoEssam/Shopping-Cart/README.md

 User can add,remove and update his cart
 User can ship his order
 User can cancel his shippment and take a refund

+## To run project locally

+1. Clone this project using git clone https://github.com/MoEssam/Shopping-Cart.git
+2. Rename dotenv to .env
+3. npm i to install all dependenices
+4. npm run dev to run project